 In the world of mobile app development, user interaction is paramount.
 Flutter, a versatile framework for building natively compiled applications, provides a rich set of widgets to facilitate user input.
 Among these are checkboxes, switches, and radio buttons, which are essential for creating interactive and user-friendly interfaces.
 This section will delve into these widgets, providing detailed explanations, code examples, and practical exercises to solidify your understanding.

 Checkboxes are a staple in user interfaces, allowing users to select multiple options from a list.
-In Flutter, the Checkbox
+In Flutter, the Checkbox widget is straightforward to implement and customize.

-widget in Flutter is a simple yet powerful tool.
+The Checkbox widget in Flutter is a simple yet powerful tool.
 Here’s a basic implementation:

 bool _isChecked = false;